netgroup-polito/frog4-orchestrator/README_INSTALL.md

 - Change all the templates inside the ``templates`` directory with the correct information.

 #### Run the orchestrator
-You can launch the orchestrator by executing the following script in the orchestrator root folder:
+You can launch the orchestrator by executing the following script in the orchestrator root folder, optionally specifying the configuration file (example: conf/config.ini):

-        ./start_orchestrator.sh
+        python3 gunicorn.py [--d conf-file]